By Chet Yarbrough

 “Nothing to Envy” makes a listener believe North Korea’s government is destined to fail.
 Time and incident will cause its collapse.

 President Trump only temporarily stopped displays of nuclear weaponization by North Korea.
 Obviously, Kim Jong-un is only acting in a play designed by Trump.
-It appears Trump’s play is out of Trump’s control.
+It appears Trump’s play, as much of his administration, is out of his control.

 Our President cannot say “you’re fired”.
 Kim Jong-un needs fear to govern his country.
 He believes fear is the only tool that will gain cooperation of the outside world.